imdrasil/jennifer.cr/README.md

 ### Versioning

 Now that Jennifer is under heavy development, there could be many breaking changes.
-So please check the release notes (which will be added to each release starting from 0.3.4) to check if any of the changes may prevent you from using it.
+So please check the release notes to check if any of the changes may prevent you from using it.
 Also, until this library reaches a beta version, the next version rules will be followed:

 - all bugfixies, new minor features or (sometimes) ones that don't break the existing API will be added as a patch number (e.g. 0.3.**4**);